Pervious Pavement

 In a Nutshell

 Pervious pavement is a pavement surface that allows rain water and snow melt to seep through the pavement to recharge subgrade water supplies.
 This type of pavement helps prevent storm water runoff and reduces erosion.
-There are there types of pervious pavement:: pervious concrete, porous asphalt and permeable interlocking pavers.
+There are three types of pervious pavement: pervious concrete, porous asphalt and permeable interlocking pavers.

 Practical Solution